ScaleBio/ScaleRna/docs/analysisParameters.md

 ## Inputs
-The workflow can either start from an Illumina sequencer runFolder (bcl files) or a directory with (pre-generated) fastq files.
+The workflow can either start from an Illumina sequencer runFolder (bcl files) or a directory with fastq files.
 Specify either
 * runFolder : "path/to/runFolder" <br>
 or
 * fastqDir : "path/to/fastqs"